3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ^^^^^^^^^^^^^^^^^^^^^

-From the 3D models, the DNA density (or local compactness) can be calculated as the ratio of the bin size (in base pairs) and the distances between consequtive particles in the models.
+From the 3D models, the DNA density (or local compactness, in bp/nm) can be calculated as the ratio of the bin size (in base pairs) and the distances (nm) between consequtive particles in the models.
 The higher the density the more compact DNA for the region.
-Values are calculated using running averages.
+Values are calculated using running averages:

 ******
      NEED TO SAVE THE DENSITY DATA INTO A FILE. => done on demand only